top of page

 Screenshot 2026-03-29 at 18.41.51.png

-Pubs & Bars: York is a “walk the walls, then pub” masterpiece.
-After historic wandering and cobbled-lane exploring, pick a pub where dogs are welcome inside and everyone can decompress.
-Think cosy corners, good drinks, and a dog who looks proud of their cultural enrichment.
+York is a “walk the walls, then pub” masterpiece.
+After cobbled-lane exploring and historic wandering, these are the pubs where dogs are welcome inside and settling in feels justified — cosy corners, good drinks and a dog looking quietly proud of their cultural enrichment.

 Easy dog-friendly plans 🐾